 - Out-of-school education (adult education, editor at a university abroad etc.)

-Further professional perspectives can be found in the interview series To qualify further the University of Konstanz offers the Master's Programme in History.
+Further professional perspectives can be found in the interview series #dreamjob – Starting a career.
+Alumni of the University of Konstanz report on their very personal career entry.

 You can find an exemplary structure of the study programme in this table.

 Please check the Exam regulations (partly in German) for more information about the programme structure.